Phillip-England/fmtly/README.md

 - If two components have the same name, throw an error
 - What if we place an invalid rune into one of our attributes?
 - make gtml force you to use a valid name for _components
+- what if a component element has no name?